XiangnanHe/CRUD-Using-Json/README.md

 The client would like to know what you would do on this project if given more time as well as what you thought the most and least challenging parts of the project were.
-Please write some thoughts on both of these topics in a file called `REFLECTION.md` (bulleted lists are okay).
+Please write some thoughts on both of these topics in a file called `REFLECTION.md`.